-Starting in 2014, authors of accepted manuscripts are eligible to earn up to three badges in recognition of open scientific practices.
+Starting in 2014, authors of accepted manuscripts in Psychological Science, Clinical Psychological Science, and Advances in Methods and Practices in Psychological Science are eligible to earn up to three badges in recognition of open scientific practices.
 These include an Open Data badge, an Open Materials badge, and a Preregistered badge.

 A full list of the authors that have been awarded badges can be found on our Open Practices Acknowledgments page.